tobifinn/torch-assimilate/docs/source/user/algorithms/etkf.rst

 factor is used to artificially inflate the background weights and leads to an inflated analysis ensemble.

-There are also implementations of the ETKF for both interfaces – the Xarray/Dask interface and the Light interface.
+There will be also implementations of the ETKF for both interfaces – the Xarray/Dask interface and the Light interface.

 .. autosummary::